wasmerio/wasmer/integration_tests/lua/README.md

 # `lua` integration test

-This starts wasmer with the lua wasm file.
-The test asserts on the output of wasmer.
+This starts Wasmer with the Lua Wasm file.
+The test makes assertions on the output of Wasmer.
 Run test with:

 ```
 > ./integration_tests/lua/test.sh